jtpaasch/data-flow-ppa/03-available-expr/README.md

-# Data flow analysis - 02
+# Data flow analysis - 03

-A naive implementation of the available expression analysis in chapter 2 of Nielson, Nielson, and Hankin, _Principles of Program Analysis_.
+A more generalized implementation of the available expression analysis in chapter 2 of Nielson, Nielson, and Hankin, _Principles of Program Analysis_.

 ## Setup